 - Desired day and time of day (a.m. or p.m., we will try our best to accommodate your request)

 It is your responsibility to call for inspections and to know your work schedule.
-24 hours notice is required for inspection requests, but 48 hours notice is appreciated.
+We require 24-48 hours notice for inspection requests.
 Five working business days are requested when calling for a final inspection that involve a Certificate of Occupancy, due to the multiple department reviews involved.

 Minimum Required Inspections